mredenti/ModernCMake/slides/episodes/library.md

 :::::::::::::: {.columns}
 ::: {.column width="65%"}

-1. The top level CMakeLists.txt file will contain the global set-up of our project as well as . to ..
+1. In the top level `CMakeLists.txt` file declare the global setup of our project.
+Additionally, include a call to the `add_subdirectory()` command to incorporate the `CMakeLists.txt` configuration from the `src` subdirectory

 ```{.cmake style=cmakestyle}
 cmake_minimum_required(VERSION 3.21)